Welcome to today's edition of the Rush 24-7 podcast.

 You like white tie better?

-When you can't tell a difference in the shirt and the tie, it it looks like some Nehru jacket white tie.
+When you can't tell a difference in the shirt and the tie, it looks like some Nehru jacket white tie.

-It was tails.
+It was Tails.

-It was tails.
+It was Tails.

-Chris Matthews when he stood up his front shirt tail was untucked.
+Chris Matthews, when he stood up, his front shirt tail was untucked.

-I said, they let anybody in.
+I said, I let anybody in.

-And that was probably, by the way, you try to want to rekindle it, tingle up the leg and figure the shirt tail untucked to be a more direct route.
+And that was probably, by the way, you try to want to rekindle it, tingle up the leg, and figure the shirttail untucked to be a more direct route.

-Here is Mitt Romney, 67th Annual Alfred E. Smith Memorial Foundation dinner last night.
+Here is Mitt Romney, 67th annual Alfred E. Smith Memorial Foundation dinner last night.

 We got a bunch of sound bites.